Emurgo/yoroi-frontend/docs/readme/cardano-token-deposit-explained.md

 It is fairly complicated to make the final estimation of what would be the deposit when the NFTs are already all packed, until you actually try making that transaction, which is why Yoroi would have to display ~30 ADA deposit when the NFTs are all separate in individual boxes initially.
 And how exactly the repackaging should be done might also depend on user preferences and wallet settings.

 But we are working on improving this process now as much as possible in next versions, so this deposit number should now become more and more useful.
 At the moment the main point is that when you see the **locked asset deposit** value in your wallet - know that it might be **hard or impossible** to reduce it and therefore you might get a **"Not enough funds"** error when trying to send a transaction not leaving enough ADAs in your wallet.

+One additional feature that is being developed at the moment and is targeted to improve this process is allowing to combine multiple assets together to be sent in a single transaction, in case you want to send someone multiple NFTs at once or different tokens together.
+Once available, this not only will improve the user experience but will allow to send a lower ADA deposit along with those assets, because they will be sent in a single box together.

 ----
 ----